sassoftware/sas-studio-custom-steps/Natural Language Processing (NLP) - Profile Text/README.md

 ## User Interface

+==**Note that this Custom Step is intended to work with Cloud Analytics Services (CAS) tables.
+All references to table names and locations below should be interpreted as referring to CAS Tables and caslibs.
+Ensure your input table is loaded to CAS before using the Custom Step.**==

 The following **input arguments** are required:
 1. **Input port**: assign an input **CAS table** to the input port of this node.
 This table should contain a text column (varchar or char) for analysis.